pinot-contrib/pinot-docs/configuration-reference/functions/distinctcounthllmv.md

 # DISTINCTCOUNTHLLMV

-Returns an approximate distinct count using HyperLogLog in a group
+Returns an approximate distinct count using HyperLogLog in a group.

 ## Signature